SCOPE OF THIS CHAPTER

 2.8 Social Worker's Views

-In this section the Social Worker will make sense of the reason for the referral as part of their professional understanding.
+In this section the social worker will make sense of the reason for the referral, or ongoing support, as part of their professional understanding.
 What the child and the family understand to be the worry is explored, and whether it differs from the understanding that others hold.
 To help make sense of any discrepancies, reflection with manager / team is encouraged.
 Think about and reflect on the following (this is not an exhaustive list):

 - Who and what has helped you develop your work thus far?